msv-akshat/rupee-wise-kids/README.md

 **RupeeWise Kids** is a prototype app aimed at teaching children the basics of money, saving, and budgeting in a simple, interactive way.

-The idea was to build a web-based experience where young users could:
-- Learn how to **save and spend wisely**
-- Understand basic **budgeting principles**
-- Interact with **visually appealing lessons and stories**
+It includes:
+- 📚 Lessons on saving and spending
+- 🎯 Basic budgeting tips
+- 🌟 A visually friendly layout designed for young users
-- Engage with planned quizzes and games (future scope)
+- 🎮 (Planned) quizzes and interactive games

-This project helped me understand how to translate educational content into a user-friendly digital product.

 ---

 ## 🛠️ Tech Stack

-- ⚛️ React (Generated partially via Lovable AI)
+- ⚛️ React (partially generated with Lovable AI)
-- 🎨 Basic CSS/Bootstrap for styling
+- 🎨 CSS + Bootstrap for styling
-- 🗂️ Static routing and component structure
+- 📁 Static pages and components for each lesson

 ---

-## 🗂️ Project Structure

-rupee-wise-kids/
-├── public/
-├── src/
-│ ├── components/
-│ ├── pages/
-│ ├── App.js
-│ └── index.js
-├── package.json
-├── README.md
+## 💡 What I Practiced

+- Working with component-based UI in React
+- Exploring no-code UI layout tools (Lovable AI)
+- Designing educational content for a younger audience
+- Navigating project structure and file management

 ---

-## 🧠 What I Learned

-- Used Lovable AI to explore low-code UI generation
-- Understood page/component separation in React
-- Practiced early design thinking around user experience for kids
-- Learned basics of routing, navigation, and layout structuring

----

 ## 🚧 Project Status

-This project is no longer in active development and was primarily built for learning purposes during my second year.
+This was a **2nd-year learning project** and is no longer under active development.
-To see my full-stack projects with custom logic and backend workflows, check out:
+See my current full-stack projects here:
 👉 [UdhyanSetu_Final](https://github.com/msv-akshat/UdhyanSetu_Final)

 ---

 ## 🙏 Credits

-- UI prototypes and layout inspiration from **Lovable AI**
+- Built using **Lovable AI** tools for layout and design inspiration.
-- Self-initiated project for exploring educational apps and frontend workflows
+- Created as part of an exploration into educational and fintech apps.

 ---